KhronosGroup/KTX-Software/README.md

 | Documentation | [![Build status](https://codedocs.xyz/KhronosGroup/KTX.svg)](https://codedocs.xyz/KhronosGroup/KTX/) | - |

 This is the offical home of the source code for the Khronos KTX library and tools.
+KTX is a lightweight file format for OpenGL textures, designed around how textures are loaded in OpenGL.

 See the Doxygen generated [live documentation](https://codedocs.xyz/KhronosGroup/KTX/) for API usage information.
 Because [CodeDocs](https://codedocs.xyz) does